 \begin{assumption} (Bounded $(1+\delta)$-moments of errors) $\mathbb{E}(\varepsilon_i|X_i) = 0 $.
 For some $\delta > 0$ and $v_\delta >0$, $\mathbb{E}[|\varepsilon_i|^{1 + \delta}| X_i] < v_\delta$. \end{assumption}

 The absolute spectral gap $1- \lambda$ in Assumption \ref{assumption1} usually involves in spectral radius and geometrical ergodicity.
 Given the transition kernel $P$ of a Markov chain, denote its spectral radius by $\lambda_{\infty}(P) = \lim_{k\rightarrow \infty} \|P^k - \pi(\cdot)\|_{\pi}^{1/k}$.
 It is known that $\lambda_{\infty}(P) \leq \lambda(P)$ \cite{meyn2012markov}, where the equality holds for reversible Markov chain.
 The condition $1 - \lambda(P) >0$ implies geometrical ergodicity.
 A non-zero spectral gap is closely related to other convergence criterion of Markov chains \cite{roberts1997geometric}.
-Assumption \ref{assumption2} requires that the covariates are bounded and Assumption \ref{assumption3} requires errors to be with finite conditional $(1+\delta)$-moments.
-Now we are ready to present the main results for HMS estimator.
-(Please refer to supplementary materials for the proof details).
+Assumption \ref{assumption2} requires that the covariates are bounded by an envelop function, which can be a function of time, space or any forms of random variable.
+The boundedness assumption is quite common in statistics and learning theory analysis \cite{fan2018hoeffding,cucker2007learning}.
+Assumption \ref{assumption3} requires errors to be with finite conditional $(1+\delta)$-moments, which covers a broad range of heavy-tailed noises including the student-t, the Pareto, log Normal and log Gamma et al. Now we are ready to present the main results for HMS estimator.